Hritik123789/ML_project_Insurance_premium_predictor_1/README.md

 - **Smoker**: Smoking status (Yes/No)
 - **Region**: Geographic location

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to:
-- Report bugs
-- Suggest new features
-- Submit pull requests

-## 📄 License

-This project is licensed under the Apache-2.0 License - see the [LICENSE](LICENSE) file for details.

 **Hritik**
 - GitHub: [@Hritik12389](https://github.com/Hritik12389)

-## 🙏 Acknowledgments

 - Dataset sourced from standard insurance premium datasets
 - Built with Streamlit framework